HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 Both searches are suitable for traversing a tree.

 However, for binary trees in particular, the property we care about is the specific order in which we visit the nodes of the tree.
-We will start with three traversals that are all based on depth-first search.
+We will start with three traversals that are all based on the depth-first search.

 ### Pre-order traversal